saskema/reconstitution/README.md

 - Peaknumbers.pdf
 - Trp-d5_EICs.pdf

 The first graphic contains boxplots of the peak areas of the investigated internal standard Tryptophan-d<sub>5</sub>.
-The second graphic is a barplot displaying the total amount of features, that was found during peak picking by XCMS.
+The second graphic is a also displaying boxplots but those of the total amount of features, that was found during peak picking by XCMS.
 The last graphic shows every peak of >tryptophan-d<sub>5</sub> in the investigated data set.
+Statistics were conducted by comparing variabilities in the data set using a one-way ANOVA.
+Additionally Welch two sample t-test has been used to compare the means of each group against the group "QC".

 # Data files
 Data files can be found on MetaboLights via the study identifier [MTBLS1219](https://www.ebi.ac.uk/metabolights/MTBLS1219)